Koukyosyumei/TenToHako/README.md

 ## 5. Supported Algorithms

-TenToHako already implemented basic game-AI algorithms such as MIN/MAX, Monte-Carlo tree search with UCB (UCT), and Q-learning.
+TenToHako already implemented basic game-AI algorithms such as MIN/MAX, Alpha-Beta, Monte-Carlo tree search with UCB (UCT), and Q-learning.
 The following picture shows the comparison of each algorithm, and each cell represents the winning rate of the horizontal algorithm against the vertical algorithm.
 The warmer color means a higher winning rate, and for example, the top-right cell indicates that Q-learning is better than the random agent.
 Please be careful that this comparison is based on the rough experiment, and we did not comprehensively search all hyper-parameters.
 You can quickly train Q-Learning agents with [examples/train_qlearning.py](examples/train_qlearning.py).

 <img src="img/comparison.png" width=400>